ecency/dhive/README.md

 <script src="https://unpkg.com/@esteemapp/dhive@latest/dist/dhive.js"></script>
 ```

-Make sure to set the version you want when including from the cdn, you can also use `dhive@latest` but that is not always desirable.
+Make sure to set the version you want when including from the cdn, you can also use `@esteemapp/dhive@latest` but that is not always desirable.
 See [unpkg.com](https://unpkg.com) for more information.

 Usage